 Though the Valley of Flowers Uttarakhand remains covered with snow the majority of the year, it remains open only from June until October.
 However, the best time to visit is from mid-July to mid-August.
 During this time, the flowers are in full bloom and present a sight to behold.
 Read More...

 Opening Timings to visit Valley of Flowers is from 8:00 am 5:00 pm.

-Valley of Flowers Entry fees:
+Valley of Flowers Entry fees

-Entry fees of Valley of Flowers national park is INR 150 (For Indian).
+Entry fees of Valley of Flowers national park are INR 150 (For Indians).
 However, for foreigners, it is Rs.
 600, i.e., around $10.

-Valley of flowers Trekking Package
+Valley of Flowers Trekking Package